Danoonka/proj_html_css/README.md

-# project created only with HTML and CSS
+# project created only by HTML and CSS

 Ostrovska Bohdana